Serbian language in Croatia

 The Serbian language is one of the officially recognized minority languages in Croatia.
 It is primarily used by the Serbs of Croatia.
 The Croatian Constitution, Croatian Constitutional law on national minorities rights, Law on Education in Language and Script of National Minorities and Law on Use of Languages and Scripts of National Minorities define the public co-official usage of Serbian in Croatia.
 Serbian and Croatian are two standardized varieties of the pluricentric Serbo-Croatian language.
 The majority of Serbs of Croatia use Ijekavian pronunciation of Proto-Slavic vowel jat except in the Podunavlje region in Vukovar-Syrmia and Osijek-Baranja Counties where local Serb population use Ekavian pronunciation.
 Post-World War II and Croatian War of Independence settlers in Podunavlje which have come from Bosnia, Dalmatia or Western Slavonia either use their original Ijekavian pronunciation, adopted Ekavian pronunciation or both of them depending on context.
-In 2011 Census majority of Serbs of Croatia declared Croatian standardized variety as their first language with Ijekavian pronunciation always being required standard form in Croatian.
-While Serbian variety recognizes both pronunciations as standard, Ekavian is the more common one as it is the dominant one in Serbia, with Ijekavian being dominant in Bosnia-Herzegovina, Montenegro and Croatia.
+According to data from the 2021 census, almost two-thirds of Serbs of Croatia declared Croatian standardized variety as their first language with Ijekavian pronunciation always being required standard form in Croatian.
+While Serbian variety recognizes both pronunciations as standard, Ekavian is the more common one as it is the dominant one in Serbia, with Ijekavian being dominant in Bosnia-Herzegovina, Montenegro, and Croatia.

 History

 The Orthodox liturgical book Varaždin Apostol from 1454 represents the oldest preserved text in Cyrillic from the territory of today's Croatia.
-Croatian Constitutional law on national minorities rights, one of only two constitutional laws in country, entered into force on 23 December 2002.
+Croatian Constitutional law on ethnic minorities rights, one of only two constitutional laws in country, was adopted in 2002.

-In April 2015 the United Nations Human Rights Committee urged the Croatian government to ensure the right of minorities to use their language and alphabet.
-The report noted the use of Serbian Cyrillic in Vukovar and municipalities concerned.
+In 2015, the United Nations Human Rights Committee urged the Croatian government to ensure the right of minorities to use their language and script.
+The report noted the 2013 Anti-Cyrillic protests in Croatia and municipalities concerned.
 Serbian Foreign Minister Ivica Dačić said that his country welcomes the UN Human Rights Committee's report.